 The Love 41 Story

 The 1994 Rwandan genocide took the lives of over one million men, women and children in less than 90 days, and displaced millions more from their homes almost overnight.
-The entire population of Rwanda, a little African nation just smaller than Maryland, was nearly wiped out, and for 100 days of slaughter the rest of the world turned a blind eye to Rwanda's suffering.
 When the genocide was eventually stopped from within, it had left the region irreparably damaged.

 She saw boys sniffing glue to dull hunger pains, and met women forced into prostitution by necessity to feed their children.
 She cried with young men traumatized by the torture of being forced to watch their parents killed or mutilated.
 Each story shed light on the reality of a people still suffering.
 It would arrest anyone's heart.

 When she returned home five weeks later, Suzette was still consumed by the stories and people of Rwanda.
 There were so many children longing for someone to love them.
 Something had to be done, and she knew she had the ability to help.
 There was no choice.

 Suzette always had a knack for fashion.
 As a young girl, she would dress her friends up and advise them on how to coordinate outfits.
 While praying about how she could help the people of Rwanda, her old talents came to mind, like a light bulb in her mind.
 She decided to start an online retail business where 100% of the profits would support the work of Africa New Life Ministries, where she now sponsored two young men whose lives had been torn apart by genocide.
 Her heart was broken for these boys, yet she was filled with joy at the opportunity to use her God-given gifts to help many more.